-- an insurer's solvency position, including a calculation of minimum capital required for regulatory purposes and liability and loss provisions; - an insurer's prospective solvency position; - risk assessment and management policies and controls relevant to actuarial matters or the financial condition of the insurer; - distribution of policy dividends or other benefits: - underwriting policies; - reinsurance arrangements; - product development and design, including the terms and conditions of insurance contracts; - the sufficiency and quality of data used in the calculation of technical provisions; and - risk modelling in the ORSA and use of internal models. - 8.5.6 Where required, the actuarial function may also provide to the supervisor certifications on the adequacy, reasonableness and/or fairness of premiums (or the methodology to determine the same) and certifications or statements of actuarial opinion. - 8.5.7 The supervisor should clearly define when such certifications or statements of actuarial opinion need to be filed.
-When these are required to be filed, the supervisor should also clearly define both the qualifications of those permitted to certify or sign such statements and the minimum contents of such an opinion or certification.
+- the insurer's investment policies and the valuation of assets; - an insurer's solvency position, including a calculation of minimum capital required for regulatory purposes and liability and loss provisions; - an insurer's prospective solvency position by conducting capital adequacy assessments and stress tests under various scenarios, and measuring their relative impact on assets, liabilities, and actual and future capital levels; - risk assessment and management policies and controls relevant to actuarial matters or the financial condition of the insurer; - the fair treatment of policyholders with regard to distribution of profits awarded to participating policyholders; - the adequacy and soundness of underwriting policies; - the development, pricing and assessment of the adequacy of reinsurance arrangements; - product development and design, including the terms and conditions of insurance contracts and pricing, along with estimation of the capital required to underwrite the product; - the sufficiency, accuracy and quality of data, the methods and the assumptions used in the calculation of technical provisions; - the research, development, validation and use of internal models for internal actuarial or financial projections, or for solvency purposes as in the ORSA; and - any other actuarial or financial matters determined by the Board. - 8.6.5 Where required, the actuarial function may also provide to the supervisor certifications on the adequacy, reasonableness and/or fairness of premiums (or the methodology to determine the same) and certifications or statements of actuarial opinion.. - 8.6.6 The supervisor should clearly define when such certifications or statements of actuarial opinion need to be submitted to the supervisor.
+When these are required to be submitted, the supervisor should also clearly define both the qualifications of those permitted to certify or sign such statements and the minimum contents of such an opinion or certification.